Last Updated on May 15, 2023

 - 1 cup water

-- In a small saucepan, combine the sugar, water, and the honeysuckle blossoms.
+- In a small saucepan, combine the sugar, water, and honeysuckle flowers.

 - Using medium to high heat, bring to a boil, stirring constantly.